-Who are instructors?
+Who are counselors?

-What does an instructor do?
+What does a counselor do?

-Who can apply to be an instructor and how do you apply?
+Who can apply to be a counselor and how do you apply?

-*Please note that summer camps are exempt from the minimum wage increase.
 RCSP is a missionary summer, a chance to grow in faith and holiness, and in many cases, sacrifice the normal comforts of other jobs.

-Instructors will arrive at camp between 7:30 and 7:45 am depending on prep time needed for their classes.
-All instructors attend daily mass at 7:45 together unless they are responsible for morning care.
+Counselors will arrive at camp between 7:30 and 7:45 am depending on prep time needed for their classes.
+All counselors attend daily mass at 7:45 together unless they are responsible for morning care.
 If you are responsible for morning care, you arrive at the parish no later than 6:40am.
 Morning care begins at 7:00am and runs until 8:45 am.
 All instructors will rotate between morning care and after-care responsibilities.